Travelling with dogs is highly rewarding for both yourself and your pooch.

 To keep your pooch sitting pretty and date-night ready, remember to take some of their grooming supplies with them.
 This should consist of their brush and nail clippers (depending on how long you’re travelling for).
 For dogs with double coats, we love this brush as it helps their undercoat as well.

 Many hotels (even dog friendly ones) only seem to supply white or cream towels.
-So unless you want to annoy the hotel staff by getting your dogs muddy or sandy paws all over their clean towels, I’d highly recommend taking your own.
+So unless you want to annoy the hotel staff by getting your dogs muddy or sandy paws all over their clean towels, we’d highly recommend taking your own.
 You could take your dog’s usual towel or buy a quick drying one.

 15. Favourite toys